-I brought the dream of flying…, a new exhibition by artists Corina Duyn and Caroline Schofield, opened on 14 January at GOMA Gallery of Modern Art, Waterford and continues to 11 February 2023.
-Inspired by a broken-winged bird puppet which accompanied Corina when she moved to full-time nursing home care in 2021, the exhibition features work made in response to this move and illustrates the new collaborative creative process Corina has developed with Caroline as a result of her increasing disability.
-The exhibition is presented by Waterford Healing Arts Trust and GOMA, with funding from Creative Waterford.
-Opening hours at GOMA are Tuesday-Saturday, 12 noon to 5pm.
+I brought the dream of flying…, a new exhibition by artists Corina Duyn and Caroline Schofield, opened on 14 January at GOMA Gallery of Modern Art, Waterford and continued to 11 February 2023.
+Inspired by a broken-winged bird puppet which accompanied Corina when she moved to full-time nursing home care in 2021, the exhibition featured work made in response to this move and illustrated the new collaborative creative process Corina developed with Caroline as a result of her increasing disability.
+The exhibition was presented by Waterford Healing Arts Trust and GOMA, with funding from Creative Waterford.

 A film of the livestream of the exhibition opening is available to view on the GOMA YouTube channel here

 Artist, writer and puppet designer/maker Corina Duyn has been making puppets since her first rag doll, at the age of 10.
 She became ill with Myalgic Encephalomyelitis (ME) aged 36.
 The increasing limitations imposed by her illness took an increasing toll on her daily and creative lives and, having finally accepted that she could no longer live independently, Corina moved to Signacare Nursing Home in Waterford in 2021, aged 59.
 Realising that she needed to take action to somehow maintain her creative spirit – “there is always a way” – Corina issued a plea to her friends and contacts to help her to continue her art practice.
 Catherine Drea, Chair of Waterford Healing Arts Trust (WHAT), heard the call and a new connection was forged between WHAT artist Caroline Schofield and Corina.